-Fracture line runs from the crown periphery (left side) to the pulp (right) and is filled with bacteria - histologic section courtesy Dr. Henry Trowbridge.
+Fracture line runs from the crown periphery (left side) to the pulp (right) and is filled with bacteria -histologic section courtesy Dr. Henry O. Trowbridge.

-Since pain responses in teeth with COF can mimic many other conditions, such as teeth with caries, it is prudent to maintain a high degree of suspicion when a general dental examination yields symptoms and examination findings that are contradictory.
+COF can mimic many other conditions, such as teeth with caries, it is prudent to maintain a high degree of suspicion when a general dental examination yields symptoms and examination findings that are contradictory.